thisduck/vimming/README.md

 # Vimming

-Vimming brings a customized vim to your terminal featuring great plugins like CtrlP, Airline, BufExplorer, and more.
+Vimming quickly setups up a customized vim to your terminal featuring solarized-light theme, a customized status line, and uses great plugins like CtrlP, Airline, BufExplorer, and more.
 (For all the plugins, take a look at the Rakefile)

+Just install, clone, rake, and `vim`.

 # Installation